 How about the Benson and Hedges Classic in Ireland, where he now lives for six months of the year, with a stunning 331lbs of roach taken over three days?
 Kevin fished for Leicester AS in the Angling Times Winter Leagues, winning the 1964 final on the River Suck with 56lbs.
 In the National Championships he has fished for Warrington, Stoke City, the mighty Birmingham AA, where he accumulated a vast array of team and individual medals, and finally Stockport.

 Like his father, Kevin dearly wanted to win the National Championship.
-He had two section wins with an individual fourth place on the Trent in 1969 where he was also a member of the winning Stoke team.
+He had two section wins with an individual fourth place on the Trent in 1969, where he was also a member of the winning Stoke team.
 In the same match his father Benny was eighth.
-Kevin went on to secure a further individual fourth and a ninth place in the National Championships.
+Kevin went on to secure a further individual fourth and a ninth place in the National.

 Nominated by Stoke, ‘Big Kev’ fished for England in the 1970 Holland World Championships under the guidance of Bernard Donovan.
 It’s no wonder that from 1972, when Stan Smith handpicked his team to compete in the World Championships, Kevin became an automatic choice.
-He made 23 appearances for England and can be credited with bringing ‘world match tactics’ back to the UK, educating the English anglers to abandon their rods and reels in favour of the pole.
-He showed the way by winning the four hundred pegger Liverpool Echo competition, on the Leeds & Liverpool Canal - thought to be the first match on that canal to be won with the pole.
+He made 23 appearances for England and can be credited with bringing world match tactics back to the UK, educating the English anglers to abandon their rods and reels in favour of the pole.
+He showed the way by winning the four hundred pegger Liverpool Echo competition on the Leeds & Liverpool Canal, which was thought to be the first match on that canal to be won with the pole.

 Kevin wrote ‘World Class match fishing’ and the ‘The Encyclopaedia of Pole Fishing’ in conjunction with the Angling News Services duo of Colin Dyson and Colin Graham.